-We don't have precise percentages, but in terms of the potential market, FX6 is large as it shoots many commercial films and web videos.
-VENICE and new flagship VENICE 2are very important from the perspective of building the brand.
+We don't have precise percentages.
+In terms of the potential market, FX6 is large because it is used on many commercial films and web videos.
+VENICE and new flagship VENICE 2 are very important from the perspective of building the brand.
 Basically, the FX6 market is very large.
-But, I refrain from answering the specifics.
+But, I refrain from answering with specifics.

-That entry level seems to be the segment that's growing the most rapidly everywhere in the world.
+The entry level seems to be the segment that's growing the most rapidly everywhere in the world.
 How do I put this tactfully?
-I want to say this in a nice way.
-Is it important for Sony to capture the high-end?
+Is it important for Sony to capture the high-end of the cinema market?
 Because, the high-end really may not be that big a market for a huge company like Sony.

-As you mentioned, our quantity of the high-end cameras is smaller compared to FX6 and FX3.
+As you mentioned, our quantity of high-end cameras is smaller compared to FX6 and FX3.
 That's true.
-However, we think that building a camera for the high-end cinematography is a very good path to leading technology.
-We are putting lots of resources into the new technologies.
-Then we can make those technology available to the rest of the filmmaker and creator communities.
+However, we think that building a camera for high-end cinematography is a very good path to leading technology.
+We are putting lots of resources into these new technologies.
+Then we can make those technologies available to the rest of the filmmaker and creator communities.
 It is a process of democratization that emerges.
 In these thoughts, building a camera for high-end cinematography is very, very important for us.

-In some ways, it's aspirational.
+So, it's also aspirational.
 Content creators will always look up to a VENICE, even if they can't afford it.
-They might say, "Okay, if I buy an FX3 or an FX6 now, maybe the films will be good and someday I'll be able to buy a VENICE."
+They might say, "Okay, if I buy an FX3 or an FX6, maybe the films I make now will be well-received and someday I'll be able to buy a VENICE."

 I want to mention that we do not think the camera, by itself, can make a new era of filmmaking.
-We think that the creativity and the cinematographer's art will define the new era.
+We think that creativity and the cinematographer's art will define the new era.
 We would like to co-work with them to bring that new era in the art of visual storytelling with Sony's imaging technology.
 In that stance, we have to have the communication.
 We have to get closer to cinematographers with our imaging technology.
 So, we greatly value their collaboration to get the opening into this new era of creativity.
 And so, we value the high-end cinematography area very much.